hiddenswitch/Spellsource/www/windowsdevelopment.md

  4. Set your code style:
     1. Go to File > Settings.
     2. Navigate to Editor > Font.
-    3. Change your font to Fira Code Retina (this will make it significantly more legible).
+    3. Change your font to Fira Code Retina.
+This will make text more legible.
     4. Again inside settings, navigate to Editor > Code Style.
     5. Click the gear icon to the right of Scheme, then choose Import Scheme > IntelliJ IDEA code style XML.
     6. Click the 3rd icon from the left above the file path, which looks like a folder with a mini IntelliJ IDEA logo in the lower right corner.
 This navigates you to the project folder.